-- 2. STB management should review the service provider's Financial Statement and Notes Review Checklist to verify that the checklist is up to date and includes all required elements per OMB and Treasury guidance and then complete the checklist independently.
+- STB management should review the current version of OMB Circular A-136 to independently verify that all required footnotes are included and bring any omissions to the service provider's attention so that errors or omissions can be corrected. - 2.
+STB management should review the service provider's Financial Statement and Notes Review Checklist to verify that the checklist is up to date and includes all required elements per OMB and Treasury guidance and then complete the checklist independently.
 Alternatively, STB management should develop and complete its own review checklist based on current Treasury and OMB reporting requirements. - 3.
-STB management should request its financial management service provider to: - Reevaluate the inclusion of account balances that were excluded in the Other Liabilities footnote, or - Disaggregate (i.e., separately report) intragovernmental other liabilities balances reported as a single line item on the balance sheet that are not included in the footnote so that the total amounts reported for Other Liabilities on the Balance Sheet and in the footnote agree. - 4.
+STB management should request its financial management service provider to: - Reevaluate the inclusion of account balances that were excluded in the Other Liabilities footnote, or - Disaggregate (i.e., separately report) intragovernmental other liabilities balances reported as a single line item on the balance sheet that are not included in the footnote so that the total amounts reported for Other Liabilities on the balance sheet and in the footnote agree. - 4.
 STB management should ensure that its review process includes procedures to disaggregate material balances reported in the financial statements and footnotes, agree balances to source documents, agree the footnotes to the principal financial statements, and verify the mathematical accuracy of all statements and schedules included in the financial statement package. - 5.
+STB management's review and certification of the financial statements and footnotes should be clearly documented and indicate what was reviewed, when the review was performed, and who performed the review for each reporting period. - 6.
+STB should perform a review of 100 percent of employee benefit elections and Official Personnel Folders to ensure they are complete and accurate.

-STB should perform routine reviews of employee benefit elections and Official Personnel Folders (OPFs) to ensure they are complete and accurate. - STB should address missing or unavailable supporting documentation with its shared service provider to ensure that document retrieval tools are available and are working properly to allow retrieval of all stored documents. - 7.
-STB should obtain replacement documentation for employee forms and other documentation that has been determined to be incomplete or irretrievable from databases and other electronic sources.
+- 7. STB should develop policies and procedures that include the performance of periodic reviews of employees' Official Personnel Folders to ensure that they are complete and accurate. - 8.
+STB should address missing or unavailable supporting documentation with its shared service provider to ensure that document retrieval tools are available and are working properly to allow retrieval of all stored documents. - STB should obtain replacement documentation for employee forms and other documentation that have been determined to be incomplete or irretrievable from databases and other electronic sources following management's initial and periodic routine reviews. - 10.
+STB should implement and enforce its existing policies and procedures requiring the periodic review of all open obligations to ensure that closeout of completed contracts, including the de-obligation of funds and return of the balances for any advanced payments, is performed regularly and timely.